-For example, Non sono riuscito a superare gli esami (I was’t able to pass the exams) is correct, whereas the sentence Non ho potuto superare gli esami proves the point in more ways than one.
+For example, Non sono riuscito a superare gli esami (I wasn’t able to pass the exams) is correct, whereas the sentence Non ho potuto superare gli esami proves the point in more ways than one.

 Those studying Italian usually share the same sentiments.
 Just compare the difference in these sentences: Vado a casa.
 Vado in banca.
 Vado al cinema.

-Reconcile the fact that, just as in English, there are few rules and many exceptions regarding the usage of Italian prepositions.
+Accept the fact that, just as in English, there are few rules and many exceptions regarding the usage of Italian prepositions.

-There are several words and phrases in Italian that have minimal semantic content on their own, but serve important linguistic functions.
+There are several words and phrases in Italian that have minimal semantic content on their own but serve important linguistic functions.

 Italians use body language and hand gestures to punctuate an expression and give it a shading that the word or phrase itself lacks.

-So it might be a good idea to learn a few Italian hand gestures and other nonverbal responses, and join in the animated discussion with Italians.
+So it might be a good idea to learn a few Italian hand gestures and other nonverbal responses and join in the animated discussion with Italians.

 When the weather turns warm and families eat outside on terraces, there is sure to be an article about dining “al fresco.”
 There are even restaurants throughout the United States named Al Fresco (or worse, Alfresco).